vaezim/Helping-Hand/README.md

 ## 💻 Usage
 ### ♟️ Chess.com
-1. Open `chess.com.bat` and wait for both windows to open.
+1. Open `main.py` in the folder `chess.com` and wait for both windows to open.
-2. Log into your chess.com account and start a game.
+2. Log into your chess.com account.
+3. Go to Settings/Board and Pieces/Piece Notation and set it to Text
-3. The board and the evaluation bar are constantly updated, and you have to wait a bit to get the best move arrow after opponent's move.
+4. The board and the evaluation bar are constantly updated, and you have to wait a bit to get the best move arrow after opponent's move.

 ![](chess.com/Animation.gif)